 The Company's principal sources of revenue continue to be derived from the investment of its 68.8% owned subsidiary, Portsmouth, in the Justice Investors limited partnership ("Justice" or the "Partnership"), rental income from its investments in multi-family real estate properties and income received from investment of its cash and securities assets.
 Portsmouth has a 93% limited partnership interest in Justice and serves as the managing general partner of Justice.
-Evon Corporation ("Evon") serves as the other general partner.
 Justice owns a 543 room hotel property located at 750 Kearny Street, San Francisco, California 94108, known as the "Hilton San Francisco Financial District" (the "Hotel") and related facilities, including a five-level underground parking garage.
 The financial statements of Justice have been consolidated with those of the Company.